binarypie-dev/hypercube/README.md

 ## Customization & Forking

-Want to create your own variant of BinaryOS?
+Want to create your own variant of Hypercube?
 You're welcome to fork this repository!
 Here's how the build system works:

 ### Repository Structure